NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 };
 ```

-Great, the last thing we need to do in the ble_custom_service.h file is to add some function declerations.
-First, we're going to add the ble_cus_init function, which we're going to initialize our service with.
+The first function we're going to implement is ble_cus_init function, which we're going to initialize our service with.
+First, we need to do is to add its function decleration in the ble_custom_service.h file.

 ```c
 /**@brief Function for initializing the Custom Service.